-Existing Black Start Units would offer at the current rate. -It is assumed that any Black Start Unit that does not respond to the request for proposal (unless required to respond) will continue to provide Black Start Service at the current rate (Formula Rate or Cost Recovery Rate).
+Existing-Resources currently participating in PJM's Black Start Service Black Start Units do not need to respond to the RTO-Wide RFP and are expected to continue to provide Black Start Service would offer at the current rate.-It is assumed that any Black Start Unit that does not respond to the request for proposal (unless required to respond) will-continue to provide Black Start Service at the current rate (Formula Rate or Cost Recovery Rate).
 These Black Start Units are not guaranteed to be selected to provide Black Start Service going forward, if reductions in critical load indicate that the black start service is no longer needed.